bernhardAxonIvy/doc/source/designer-guide/introduction/preferences.rst

       Password used to read the trust store file.

    Trust store type
-      The type of the trust store (e.g. JKS or PKCS12).
+      The type of the trust store (e.g., JKS or PKCS12).
 If empty the system default type is used.

    Trust store provider